tmckayus/spark/resource-managers/kubernetes/architecture-docs/submission-client.md

 # Driver Configuration Steps

-Submitting applications to Kubernetes became more and more complex over time as the submission client had to accommodate the large feature matrices of the Spark and Kubernetes ecosystems.
-The submission client is thus broken down into a series of configuration steps, each of which is responsible for handling some specific aspect of configuring the driver.
+In order to render submission parameters into the final Kubernetes driver pod specification, and do it in a scalable manner, the submission client breaks pod construction down into a series of configuration steps, each of which is responsible for handling some specific aspect of configuring the driver.
 A top level component then iterates through all of the steps to produce a final set of Kubernetes resources that are then deployed on the cluster.